 Interchange: Known as the bench.
 In Classic, you will have two defenders, midfielders and forwards.
 One ruck and one more floating player that is called a utility.
 This player can be from any position you like.

-Interrupted pre-season: A player who hasn't been fully training over the pre-season due to complications, such as Taylor Adams this year.
+Interrupted pre-season: A player who hasn't been fully training over the pre-season due to complications, such as Sean Darcy this year.

 Junk time: A term that refers to a player who gets very busy in the closing stages of a game with lots of kick to kick and uncontested ball boosting their score.
-A Fantasy coaches dream and a speciality of Jake Lloyd.
+A Fantasy coach's dream.

 Karma bus: An imaginary vehicle that will run down those who brag.
 Be careful not to boast to your mates about league victories before all games are completed.